 You can also create a conditional style based a class available on the selected element.
 To do this first you must add the class in the Attributes tab.

 Classes can be conditionally set using a formula.
-If the formula evaluates to a truthy value, then the class will be present.
+If the formula evaluates to a truthy value, then the class will be applied.

 A common use case is to add custom styles to a specific element in a repeating list.
 In this example we added a class "selected" to the list item, with a formula that evaluates to true if the item is selected.

-Pseudo element are parts of HTML element that does not show up in the element tree.
-Some of the most used psudo elements are:
+Pseudo element are parts of an HTML element that do not show up in the element tree.
+Some of the most used pseudo elements are: